A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology

-The Vafa-Witten equations are partial differential equations on a four-manifold $W^4$.
-They were first discovered by Vafa and Witten in the context of 4d $\mathcal{N}=2$ super Yang-Mills theory \cite{Vafa1994}.
+The Vafa--Witten equations are partial differential equations on a four-manifold $W^4$.
+They were first discovered by Vafa and Witten in the context of 4d $\mathcal{N}=2$ super Yang--Mills theory~\cite{Vafa1994}.
 Their solutions give rise to topological invariants of four-manifolds.
-The equations have since been subject to close scrutiny both in physics and mathematics, see \cite{Mares2010, Tanaka2017, Taubes2017, Tanaka2019, Gukov2022, Ong2022} and references therein.
+The equations have since been subject to close scrutiny both in physics and mathematics, see~\cite{Gukov2022, Mares2010, Ong2022, Tanaka2017, Tanaka2019, Taubes2017} and references therein.

-Let $(W^4,g)$ be a smooth Riemannian four-manifold and $G$ a compact Lie group.
-Consider a principal $G$-bundle $E\to W^4$ together with a connection $A$, and denote by $\ad E$ the adjoint bundle associated to the Lie algebra $\mathfrak{g}$ of $G$.
-Let $B\in \Omega^2_+(W^4)$ be a self-dual two-form (with respect to the Hodge star operator) and $C\in\Omega^0(W^4,\ad E)$ a section of $\ad E$.
-In complete analogy to the situation in Haydys' setup, there is a three-dimensional cross product $\sigma(\cdot,\cdot) = \thalf (\cdot \times \cdot) \otimes [\cdot, \cdot]_{\mathfrak{g}}$ on $\Omega^2_+(W^4, \ad E)$.
+Let $\bigl(W^4,g\bigr)$ be a smooth Riemannian four-manifold and $G$ a compact Lie group.
+Consider a principal $G$-bundle $E\to W^4$ together with a connection $A$, and denote by $\ad E$ the adjoint bundle associated to the Lie algebra $\mathfrak{g}$ of~$G$.
+Let \smash{$B\in \Omega^2_+\bigl(W^4\bigr)$} be a self-dual two-form (with respect to the Hodge star operator) and \smash{$C\in\Omega^0\bigl(W^4,\ad E\bigr)$} a section of $\ad E$.
+In complete analogy to the situation in Haydys' setup, there is a three-dimensional cross product $\sigma(\cdot,\cdot) = \thalf (\cdot \times \cdot) \otimes [\cdot, \cdot]_{\mathfrak{g}}$ on \smash{$\Omega^2_+\bigl(W^4, \ad E\bigr)$}.

-The Vafa-Witten equations for the triple $(A,B,C)$ are the following partial differential equations. \begin{definition}[Vafa-Witten Equations] We denote the associated differential operator by $\VW(A,B,C)$. \end{definition}
+The Vafa--Witten equations for the triple $(A,B,C)$ are the following partial differential equations. \begin{Definition}[Vafa--Witten equations]